-Your company cannot function if employees aren’t paid accurately and on time.
-In smaller companies, payroll typically falls to the HR department; as such, HR professionals must understand and execute essential payroll oversight and administration tasks.
-The basics include ensuring employees receive their correct salary on the expected pay date – via ACH direct deposit or as physical payroll checks – as well as covering any commissions, bonuses or expense reimbursements.
+If employees aren’t paid what they’re owed, the business won’t function, so HR professionals must understand and execute essential payroll oversight and administration tasks.
+The basics include ensuring employees receive wages at their designated salary levels during predetermined pay periods – via ACH direct deposit or as physical payroll checks – as well as covering any commissions, bonuses or expense reimbursements owed to workers at any particular time.

 Considering how important employee benefits are to the retention of a strong workforce, it’s vital that HR team members be well-versed in every facet of the organization’s benefit offerings and ensure all eligible employees receive every perk or service to which they’re entitled.
 This range includes health insurance, vacation and sick time, paid family leave, 401(k) programs, workers’ compensation and more.